jamietre/CsQuery/README.md

 CsQuery is a jQuery port for .NET 4.
 It implements all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
 The majority of the jQuery test suite (as of 1.6.2) has been ported to C#.

-The project necessarily includes an HTML parser and an object model that represents the browser DOM.
+The project includes an HTML parser and object model that represents the browser DOM.
 The goal of the parser is HTML5 compliance for optional tags and invalid markup handling.
 As of 1.1.2 it implements the optional tag rules and will generate missing tags.

-The internal storage mechanism uses a subselect-capable index that can perform multipart selectors on large documents in milliseconds.
+The CSS selector engine fully indexes each document on tag name, id, class, and attribute.
+The index is subselect-capable, meaning that complex selectors will still be able to take advantage of the index (for any part of the selector that's indexed).
+[Performance](#performance) of selectors compared to other existing C# HTML parsing libraries is orders of magnitude faster.

 ### Installation